mzattera/v4j/docs/003/index.md

 # Methodology

-Our starting point is the Voynich majority transcription of the text (see [v4j README](https://github.com/mzattera/v4j#ivtff));
+Our starting point is the Voynich majority transliteration of the text (see [v4j README](https://github.com/mzattera/v4j#ivtff));
-We use the EVA alphabet, but it is not relevant for this discussion, as we look at whole words in the Voynich, not to their inner components.
+I use the EVA alphabet, but it is not relevant for this discussion, as I look at whole words in the Voynich, not to their inner components.

 ## Embedding and Distance Measure